JoeYerardi/data-plus-narrative-2019-data-from-documents/README.md

 # Data + Narrative 2019 Liberating Data from Documents: Free and Reliable Methods
 This repo contains information used in an introductory class on extracting data from PDFs taught at the [Boston University Data + Narrative workshop](https://combeyond.bu.edu/workshop/data-narrative/) on 6/4/19.

-We will convert two files from PDFs into machine-readable data using Tabula, import that data into Excel, clean and analyze it.
+Our objective was to convert two files from PDFs into machine-readable data using Tabula, import that data into Excel, clean and analyze it.

 ## [Sublime Text](https://www.sublimetext.com/)
 Sublime Text is a good text editor that'll help you understand what your raw, converted text file looks like before importing it into Excel.